WebKit/WebKit/Source/WebKit/WPEPlatform/docs/tutorial-browser.md

   [class@Toplevel], [class@View], and [class@Screen], including who
   owns whom and when each is created.
-- Backend model — how WPEPlatform discovers module-installed implementations, how priority is resolved, and how to subclass a built-in or write a new one from scratch.
+- Backend model — how WPEPlatform discovers module-installed implementations, how priority is resolved, and how to write a new one from scratch.

 For platform implementers — as opposed to application developers — see the Writing a platform tutorial instead.